isaacs/sax-js/README.md

 in `test/clarinet.js` there's two lines you might want to change. `#8` where you define `seps`, if you are isolating a test you probably just want to run one sep, so change this array to `[undefined]`. `#718` which says `for (var key in docs) {` is where you can change the docs you want to run. e.g. to run `foobar` i would do something like `for (var key in {foobar:''}) {`.

-this is not ideal so if you improve it send a pull request.

-# differences to yajl

-* `yajl` is written in c, probably won't work in the browser
-* `clarinet` does not do validations.
-* `openobject` emits the name of the first key, while in `yajl` the first key emit is separated
-* `clarinet` emits `value` for any value. `yajl` emits `string` for string, `null` for null, and so on.

-if these differences bother you feel free to send in a pull request.

 # meta

 * code: `git clone git://github.com/dscape/clarinet.git`